BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 superuser: true

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a social scientist interested in the effectiveness of environmental interventions, the equity implications of environmental policy, and the ways policy researchers use statistics to draw conclusions about the world.
-I specialize in analysis through R, Stata, and various geospatial software.
+bio: I'm a social scientist interested in the use of statistical evidence to inform policy decisions, research methodology, and the effectiveness of environmental interventions (along with their equity implications).
+I specialize in data analysis through R, Stata, Python, and geospatial software.

 interests:
 - Resource management